 |HC Manual (Non-Synchromesh gearbox)||6||$130|

-Within the New South Wales Training System there is also a pathway for a competency test only (CT) (no training).
+Within the New South Wales Training System there is also a pathway for a competency test only (CT) (no training) for the classes of LR – HR.
 This pathway can also be used if you need to lift a gearbox restriction off your Licence.
 If you would like to know more about this option please call us.